-The profiles of the existing Board members are as follows:
+The profiles of the Board members are as follows:

-Tan Sri Dato' Dr Yahya Bin Awang - Chairman, Independent Director
+Tan Sri Dato' Dr Yahya Bin Awang - Chairman, Non-Independent Non-Executive Director

 Tan Sri Yahya was appointed as Chairman and Director of our Company on 3 July 2007.
 He is a member of the Audit Committee, Nominating Committee, Remuneration Committee and Risk Management and Compliance Committee.
+On 3 July 2019, he was redesignated to Non-Independent Non-Executive Director following Bank Negara Malaysia's approval for his re-appointment.